danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## Flow Chart

-Conventionally, each step in a flow chart is represented by a symbol and connecting lines that guide towards a certain output progressively[^flowchart3].
+Conventionally, each step in a flow chart is represented by a symbol and connecting lines that guide towards a certain output progressively.
 The symbols that are used in a flow chart are shapes and each shape has different meaning:

 - Oval: Indicate the start or end points of a program/system.
 (But this needs to think about if all programs have an end?)
 - Rectangle: Represent the process steps.